 It was a fortuitous moment that I considered using essential oils on the vagal nerve.
 I was in a training session for Functional Neurology, and Dr. Paul Thomas had presented a German study listing oils that would stimulate the right or left hemisphere of the brain.
 I wondered if the oils could have a more targeted effect with topical application.
 Could essential oils increase vagal tone?

-Since electricity has been proven to be effective in stimulating the vagal nerve, I chose a blend which contained lime and clove essential oils.
-Both of these oils are considered highly stimulatory.
+Since electricity has been proven to be effective in stimulating the vagal nerve, I created a blend which contained stimulatory essential oils.
 I applied this blend anterior to my mastoid bone where the vagal nerve passes.
 When I would test clients, a significant percentage of the points south of the brain would change.
 It felt like an important discovery, and it did work well with a majority of my clients.

 My challenge with this first version of an oil to stimulate the parasympathetic system was that it had the opposite effect on a quarter of my clients.
 For those clients, it had a stimulatory effect which induced a sympathetic response.
 With the tutelage of Jimm Harrison from Phytotherapy Institute, I realized that topically this blend was working but having a stimulatory effect through the olfactory system.